 The cost-per-print is exceptionally low.
 The INKvestment Tank system, which uses expanded-capacity ink cartridges together with internal ink tanks, yields a large number of prints, and replacement ink is relatively cheap.
 You can buy the color cartridges individually or together in a bundle if you want to save some money.

 This printer has slow printing speeds.
-It doesn't take long to initialize and get a single page out, but multi-page documents and photos take a long to print.
+It doesn't take long to initialize and print a single page, but multi-page documents and photos take a long time.
 If you're printing a double-sided document, the printer will prompt you on your PC after printing one side to flip the pages so that it can finish printing the other side.
 Brother specifies that the output tray can hold up to 50 sheets.
+Check out the HP ENVY 6555e if you want a similar printer that supports automatic duplex printing.

 The color accuracy is okay.
 Most colors look different from the original, but not enough to make the photos look unnatural or bad.
 Browns and blues are the most inaccurate.
 If you want a print-only model that prints nicer photos for home use, consider the Canon PIXMA TS702a.